CorySpitzer/Issue_Track2/README.md

 - Verify with: `sqlite3 --version`
 8. you may need to run `rails webpacker:install`
 9. run the server with `bin/rails server`

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Running Instructions (assumeing you're running a UNIX-like terminal)
+1. Navigate to the project folder
+2. Run `rails server` or the shorthand `rails s`
+3. Run `rails db:reset` to start a fresh database and seed it.
+(There's no need to start the server as sqlite3 is serverless)
+4. Navigate your browser to http://localhost:3000/

-* Ruby version
+* Ruby version: ruby 2.7.0p0 (2019-12-25 revision 647ee6f091)[x86_64-linux-gnu]

+* Rails version: Rails 6.1.3.2

-* System dependencies
+* System dependencies: Ruby, Ruby-on-Rails, and all its dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* How to run the test suite: Comming soon!

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...